 How to Decide if You're Ready to Buy a Home: Checklist

 Buying a home is a big step in your life, especially if you have never owned a home before.
-There are the obvious costs and considerations, such as the downpayment on a mortgage and the time and expertise a "fixer-upper" would require, but how do you decide if you're ready to buy a home?
+There are the obvious costs and considerations, such as the mortgage terms and the time and expertise a "fixer-upper" would require, but how do you decide if you're ready to buy a home?
 It's never an easy choice, but the following checklist will help you organize your thoughts and better weigh the pros and cons.

 Your Work History

-___Have you been steadily employed for the last two years?
+- Have you been steadily employed for the last two years?

-___If you have recent gaps in your employment history, what caused them?
+- If you have recent gaps in your employment history, what caused them?